aplteam/Tester2/README.md

 This method is particularly helpful while developing/enhancing stuff: the function allows you to run just selected test functions rather than a whole test suite.

 If you now think, well, why not just call any function `Test_001` myself then imagine a situation when all your test cases depend on an INI file or the execution of `Initial` or both.
-That is exactly the advantage of `RunThese`: it carries out all these steps, and also executes the `Cleanup` function in case there is one.
+That is exactly the advantage of `RunThese`: it carries out all these steps for you, and also executes the `Cleanup` function in case there is one.

 `RunThese` offers the following options: